MrManos/MetroBikeData/README.md

 # The MetroBike Insights App

 MetroBike is key part of Austin's public transportation infrastructure.
 Currently the City of Austin provides a public dataset of all metrobike trips as well as a dataset of active and inactive MetroBike kiosks.
-Our application syngerizes these two datasets and provides users an efficent way to explore this data.
-This reporistory is used to develop, test and host our MetroBike Data Analysis web application.
+Our application synergizes these two datasets and provides users an efficent way to explore this data.
+This repository is used to develop, test and host our MetroBike Data Analysis web application.

 ## Directory Contents